CSPG 13 - Emergency Permits

-- Must be currently enrolled in a Pennsylvania-approved college or university teacher preparation program;
+- Be currently enrolled in a Pennsylvania-approved college or university teacher preparation program;

-- Must have completed a minimum of 60 semester hours or equivalent;
+- Have completed a minimum of 60 semester hours or equivalent; and

-- Must meet requirements of the School Code related to clearances and good moral character.
+- Meet requirements of the School Code related to clearances, citizenship, and good moral character.

 - The permit may be reissued for one additional year, as long as the educator:

 - Provides proof of completion of an additional 15 credits hours or equivalent from a PDE-approved preparation program provider; and

 - Remains enrolled in a PDE-approved preparation program.